-The PPP scheme is conducted through a cooperation agreement (normally called a "PPP Agreement") entered between the government contracting agency, which can be the Minister/Head of Institution/Head of Regional Government, or State-Owned Enterprise (SOE)/ Regional Owned Enterprise (GCA) as provider or administrator of the infrastructure based on the laws and regulations and the implementing business entity (IBE) appointed by the GCA through a tender process.
+The PPP scheme is conducted through a cooperation agreement (normally called a "PPP Agreement") entered into between the GCA - which can be the Minister/head of institution/head of regional government or an SOE/regional-owned enterprise as provider or administrator of the infrastructure, based on the laws and regulations - and the implementing business entity (IBE) appointed by the GCA through a tender process.

-The PPP Agreement must specify, among other things, the project scope, period of the partnership, an implementation/operation warranty, tariff and the adjustment mechanism, rights and obligations (including risk allocation), performance standards, dispute resolution mechanism, and a supervision method.
-A PPP project can be identified, and the preparation of the project can be conducted, by either the GCA (solicited project) or the private sector (unsolicited project).
+The PPP Agreement must specify, among other things, the project scope, the period of the partnership, an implementation/operation warranty, return of investment and the adjustment mechanism, rights and obligations (including risk allocation), performance standards, dispute resolution mechanism, and a supervision method.
+A PPP project can be identified, and the preparation of the project can be conducted, by either the GCA ("solicited project") or the private sector ("unsolicited project").
 Nevertheless, the appointment of the IBE for both solicited and unsolicited PPP projects must be by way of public and transparent bidding or tender.